 - Participate as a member of a community of writers.

-English 110 is designed as a seminar—a course in which the writing of students is regularly brought to the table for discussion.
-You will often be asked to participate in a writer’s workshop, sharing your work in progress with several of your classmates and reading and responding to theirs.
+English 110 is designed as an intersection of a seminar and a lab—a course in which the writing of students is regularly brought to the table for discussion.
+You will participate in a writer’s workshop, sharing your work in progress with several of your classmates while reading, responding to, and giving feedback on theirs.

 - Read as a writer, and write as a reader.

-You will read texts not simply for what they say but for how they say it.
-That is, you will consider texts not only as sources of ideas but also as models of rhetorical and compositional strategies you can use in your own writing.
+You will read texts not simply for what they say, but also for how they say it, considering texts both as sources for ideas and as models for writing strategies you can use in your own work.

-- Take several pieces through a process of drafting, workshopping with peers, revising in response to feedback, and editing.
+- Take several pieces through a process of drafting and revising.